Slovenian Medical Informatics Association

 Foundation document for the Slovenian strategy on telehealth

 Slovenia has been implementing its “eHealth 2010” strategy through projects targeting mainly business-to-business services in healthcare.
 Within that strategy some telemedicine pilot projects were planned, but there was no systematic support for a steered development of telehealth services and their implementation within the Slovenian healthcare system.
 For this reason a national strategy on telehealth is needed that would be a part of the national eHealth strategy.
-To facilitate the process of telehealth strategy preparation, SIMIA (a member of ISfTeH) mandated a group of experts to prepare a foundation document.
+To facilitate the process of telehealth strategy preparation, SDMI (a member of ISfTeH) mandated a group of experts to prepare a foundation document.
 The document entitled “Foundations for the Slovenian strategy on telehealth services” was prepared in 2011/12 and was discussed nationally among professional at different occasions and at different levels in 2012.
 It was also presented to 15 national strategic stakeholders and received their full support.

 Nursing Informatics Interest Group (NIIG)

-Nursing Informatics Interest Group is an interest group within SIMIA, established in 2001.
+Nursing Informatics Interest Group is an interest group within SDMI, established in 2001.
 It is dedicated to serving the specific needs of nurses in the field on nursing informatics.
 Members of NIIG foster collaboration among nurses and others interested in nursing informatics.
 Members of NIIG organise meetings, conferences, workshops, visits to institutions practising nursing informatics thus providing opportunities for its members to share knowledge.
 They participate in different committees related to nursing informatics nationally and internationally.
 NIIG also serves as an advisor group.
 It collects information and prepares annual reports on research in nursing informatics in Slovenia and internationally.